Who’s On Your Home Birth Team? Doula, Midwife & More

 Family Members: Choose with Care

-For some, the presence of a mother, sister, or auntie brings comfort and familiarity.
-For others, it adds pressure or emotional static.
-Both experiences are valid.
+For some families, having a mother, sister, or auntie nearby brings peace.
+For others, it brings tension or distraction.
+Both are valid.

 Backup Providers: Quiet but Essential

-Your home birth team includes a backup hospital provider—someone who may never be in the room with you, but whose presence is woven into your safety net.
-While we don’t notify them unless a transfer becomes necessary, we always plan for the possibility.
+Every home birth team includes a backup provider, someone who likely won’t be present unless needed, but who’s part of the wider circle of care.
+We don’t notify them unless a transfer is necessary, but we always plan for the possibility.

-In Philadelphia, we’ve built respectful, collaborative relationships with several providers who understand midwifery care and treat our clients with dignity.
-If we do transfer, we go with you, brief the team, and ensure continuity of support.
+In Philadelphia, I’ve built respectful working relationships with several hospital teams who understand midwifery care.
+If we do need to transfer, I go with you, brief the providers, and help make the transition smooth and supported.

 Other Roles You Might Include

-Birth is personal.
-Your team should reflect that.
-Here are other members we’ve seen in home birth teams:
+Birth is personal—and your team should reflect that.
+Here are a few other people you might consider including in your home birth team:

-- Birth Photographer or Videographer – Capturing the power of the moment
+Birth Photographer or Videographer – Someone to capture the power of the moment

-- Acupuncturist or Bodyworker – Especially helpful in long or emotionally complex labors
+Acupuncturist or Bodyworker – Helpful in long or emotionally layered labors

-- Spiritual Guide or Elder – For those seeking prayer, ritual, or cultural grounding
+Spiritual Guide or Elder – If you want ritual, prayer, or cultural grounding

 What Matters Most?
 Intention.